|473 Ratings | 417 Reviews

 Casela National Park

-Enjoy the Segway rides that allow you to explore the Park on wheels.
-You can also enter the enclosures where the lions reside and with guides, you can touch and watch the majestic beasts from up close.
+Enjoy the Segway rides that allow you to explore the Casela National Park on wheels.
+You can also enter the enclosures where the lions reside.
+And with the help of your guides, you can touch and watch the majestic beasts from up close.
+For wildlife and nature enthusiasts, Casela is awesome.
+For photographers, even better, as they get to capture the animals in their natural habitat without being scared for their saefty.
+Do visit on a cool day in Mauritius.

 Parc Francois Leguat

-Located on the Rodrigues Island, this Park is known for its turtles.
-In fact, it is sometimes even referred to as ‘Turtle Park’.
+Located on the Rodrigues Island, Parc Francois Leguat Park is known for its beautiful turtles.
+In fact, it is sometimes even referred to as the ‘Turtle Park’.
 Loads of turtles of all sizes and age inhabit the Park.
+You can visit here to see them crawl out of their hiding and play in the grass.
+Other rare species like Rodrigues fruit bats are also found here along with Giant Turtles.

 Trou Aux Cerfs

-Also referred to as Murr’s Volcano, this is a dormant volcano at a height of around 600 meters.
-The crater of the volcano is very well defined and can actually give visitors a sense of what it might have looked like while it was active.
+Also referred to as Murr’s Volcano, Trou Aux Cerfs is a dormant volcano at a height of around 600 meters.
+The crater of this volcano is very well defined and can actually give visitors a sense of what it might have looked like while it was active.
+From the top of this volcano you get a 360 degree view of the whole Curepipe town.
+There is a jogging park around here where locals as well as tourists come to enjoy some sport and fresh air.
+People sit by wooden platforms and socialise, hence you can easily catch some locals and chat them up.

-The Waterfalls are one of the most popular features of Mauritius.
+The Tamarind Waterfalls are one of the most popular features of Mauritius.
 Formed by a series of seven cataracts on the Tamarin River, these Waterfalls will leave you spellbound.
 The scenery is truly stunning.
+They are untouched and virgin, perched near a small fishing village that goes by the name of Henrietta.
+For travellers who want to escape the humdrum of beaches and tourist crowd, Tamarind Waterfalls are a perfect getaway.

 Mauritius is quite a shopping destination with plenty of bazaars to shop from.
 The Grand Baie Bazaar is famous for street shopping and caters to all needs of the impulse buyers.
 The Port Louis Market is one of the most visited places in Mauritius.
 Here you can buy souvenirs for loved ones, herbs, bamboo products, clothes and other things.
 Flick-en-Flac is yet another place to visit for shopping.
 One can find all sorts of things here ranging from clothes that represent the culture of Mauritius, trendy apparels, sea products and more.